tapan98/DivideAFile/README.md

 # DivideAFile
-Divides a file into multiple files.
+A command-line based utility program that divides a file into multiple files.
-Could be useful if you use FAT32 file system and want to transfer files that are larger than 4GB.
+Could be useful if you use FAT32 file system and want to transfer files to it that are larger than 4GB.

+---

-## Requirements
+## Requirements:
 * Requires C compiler (Tested on GCC compiler)

 ---

-## Installation
+## Compilation:
 * Compile it using the C compiler.
 For example: `gcc DivideAFile.c -o DivideAFile`

 ---

-## Usage
+## Usage:
 ```
  [/P | /C]